from ..base import SingleAnnotatorPoolQueryStrategy

 new_y = y[subset_and_labeled_indices]

-# for explicitely provided candidates recalculate candidate indices
+# for explicitly provided candidates recalculate candidate indices

 # that are passed to the wrapped query strategy